 - Does he pay more attention to other dogs than to you?

-If he has any of those behavior problems, I would begin Respect Training immediately, and neuter at the right age.
-(See Chapter 10 of my dog care book for the right age to neuter.)
+If he has any of those behavior problems, I would increase his exercise and begin Respect Training immediately.
+If that doesn't solve the problems I would add neutering at the right age.

 3. Is your dog a German Shepherd, Irish Setter, or Leonberger?
 These breeds are prone to perianal fistula, and neutering can reduce the risk of that.

-4. Is your dog cryptorchid (one or both testicles retained)?
-Now, in a young dog, it's not uncommon for the testicles to go up and down for some months.
-But if one has never dropped by, say, 10 months old, it's probably not going to.
-Since the retained testicle(s) can develop cancer, neutering is a must.
-But don't rush into it!
-Remember.... neutering too early is associated with other health problems.
+4. Does your dog have two testicles in his scrotum, or is one (or both) missing?
+Missing testicles are up inside his body.
+In a puppy, it's not uncommon for them to go up and down for some months.
+But if they have never dropped by a year of age, they're probably not going to.
+Since retained testicles can develop cancer, neutering is a must.

 If you do decide to neuter....

 Remember, your dog needs his reproductive hormones for some time so his bones, joints, and tendons can develop normally.

 There's a right time and a wrong time to have the surgery done.